Growing Challenges in Supplier Sustainability Monitoring are Being Met with Powerful Digital Solutions

 February 28, 2016 EcoVadis

 As supply chains become ever more complex and global, the spotlight on transparency and innovation around Sustainability and ESG (environment, social, and governance) criteria is shifting to the procurement teams who manage them.
-The landscape of regulations and laws demanding supplier due-diligence are expanding, from UK Modern Slavery Act, EU Conflict Minerals, France’s Devoir de Vigilance Bill and proposed EU directive.
+The landscape of regulations and laws demanding supplier due-diligence are expanding, from UK Modern Slavery Act, EU Conflict Minerals, France’s Devoir de Vigilance Bill and the proposed EU directive on supply chain due diligence.
 These trends are exposing even more potential risks to brand reputation, supply disruption and increased costs or volatility.
 This is creating a ‘triple-whammy’ of imperatives for procurement teams — and their trading partners — to monitor and manage risk, while at the same time exposing new sources of value that will be the key differentiators in the future.

 But assessing and monitoring the CSR practices of suppliers worldwide poses tough challenges for procurement teams, across these dimensions: